-The Axelrod Firm Partner Lisa Savitt’s foreign legal experience spans work in many jurisdictions including in Austria, Belize, Brazil, Canada, Colombia, England, Ethiopia, France, Greece, India, Ireland, Italy, Japan, Peru, Poland, Taiwan, the Turks and Caicos Islands, and the United Kingdom.
+The Axelrod Firm Partner Lisa Savitt’s foreign legal experience spans work in many jurisdictions including Austria, Belize, Brazil, Canada, Colombia, England, Ethiopia, France, Greece, India, Ireland, Italy, Japan, Peru, Poland, Taiwan, the Turks and Caicos Islands, and the United Kingdom.

 Ms. Savitt is qualified as a Solicitor in England and Wales and worked in London for three years.
-She is a former Chair of the American Bar Association (ABA) Section of International Law and currently serves on the ABA Rule of Law Initiative Council for Africa.
+She is a former Chair of the ABA Section of International Law and currently serves on the ABA Rule of Law Board.
 She is the former Chair of the International Committee of DirectWomen, the only national non-profit dedicated to increasing the number of women lawyers on major corporate boards.
-Ms. Savitt is also Chair of the Board of the non-profit organization A Child for All (www.acfacorp.org), which helps vulnerable children in Mali.
-She is a founder and former President of the International Aviation Women’s Association.
+Ms. Savitt is also Chair of the Board of the non-profit organization, A Child for All which helps vulnerable children in Mali.
+She is a Founder and former President of the International Aviation Women’s Association.

-- Counseled major international aircraft component manufacturer in breach of contract claims and mitigation of damages in matter where alleged damages were $13 million.
+- Counseled major international aircraft component manufacturer in breach of contract claims and mitigation of damages in matter in which $13 million in damages were alleged.

 - Successfully represented a major international insurance company in an arbitration to resolve a coverage dispute.